Coursescsharp/LINQFundamentalsCSharp10/README.md

 # Using Intersect()

 This method allows to find all values in common between two lists (it's the opposite of Excep()).

+# Concatenate  collections usinf Union and Concat

+* **Union** will not give us any duplicates thar are bewtween the two list.
+* **UnionBy** will not give us any duplicates thar are bewtween the two list.
+* **Concat** will give us the duplicates thar are bewtween the two list.